Top Exercises for Recovery

-Note that Tai Chi offers not only physical benefits, but also helps with prevention and treatment of mental disorders (Psychiatric Clinics of North America).
-One of those issues is traumatic brain injury, which many people in need of physical therapy suffer from.
+Note that Tai Chi offers not only physical benefits but also helps with the prevention and treatment of mental disorders (Psychiatric Clinics of North America).
+One of those issues is a traumatic brain injury, which many people in need of physical therapy suffer from.

 There needs to be more evidence before anyone can claim the healing powers of Tai Chi for brain recovery.